SchroedingersLion/SamplingToyhouse/README.md

         virtual ~IMEASUREMENT(){};                      // Destructor.

-        std:: vector < std::vector <float> > measured_values;       // 2D vector, storing the measured (and t-averaged) observables in its rows.
+        // 2D vector, storing the measured (and t-averaged) observables in its rows. std:: vector < std::vector <float> > measured_values;

-        std:: vector < std::vector <float> > measured_values_AVG;   // 2D vector, storing the t- and process-averaged observables in its rows.
+	// 2D vector, storing the t- and process-averaged observables in its rows. std:: vector < std::vector <float> > measured_values_AVG;

-        int ctr{0};                                                 // Help variable to count the number of measurements taken. const size_t n_dist;                                        // Any n_dist taken measurements will be stored and printed out by print-out routine. std:: vector <double> summed_values;                        // Help vector to add taken measurements for time-average. std:: vector <double> samples;                              // Vector storing the observables computed from a single set of model parameters at a given time (positions, velocities, forces). bool time_average;                                          // Decides whether measurements are time-averaged.
+	// Help variable to count the number of measurements taken. int ctr{0};

+	// Any n_dist taken measurements will be stored and printed out by print-out routine. const size_t n_dist;

+	// Help vector to add taken measurements for time-average. std:: vector <double> summed_values;

+	/* Stores the observables computed from a single set of model parameters at a given time (positions, velocities, forces). */ std:: vector <double> samples;

+	bool time_average;    // Decides whether measurements are time-averaged.

 };
 ```